Introduction to optimization methods for training SciML models

 Each iteration of the SGD method is thus very cheap, involving only the computation of the gradient $\nabla f_{i_k}(\theta_k)$, corresponding to one sample, rather than all the $m$ terms.
-Since the index $i_k$ is chosen randomly, the generated sequence depends on the random sequence of indexes $\{i_k\}$ and is not uniquely determined from $\theta_0$.
-Note that each direction $-\nabla f_{i_k}(\theta_k)$ might not be one of descent for $f_m$ (in the sense of yielding a negative directional derivative), but we can show that if it is a descent direction in expectation (the expected value of the scalar product with $\nabla f(\theta_k)$ is negative), then the sequence $\{\xk\}$ can be guided toward a minimizer of $f_m$.
+Since the index $i_k$ is chosen randomly, the generated sequence depends on the random sequence $\{i_k\}$ and is not uniquely determined from $\theta_0$.
+Note that each direction $-\nabla f_{i_k}(\theta_k)$ might not be one of descent for $f$ (in the sense of yielding a negative directional derivative), but we can show that if it is a descent direction in expectation (the expected value of the scalar product with $\nabla f(\theta_k)$ is negative), then the sequence $\{\xk\}$ can be guided toward a minimizer of $f$.
 This comes from the fact that $\nabla f_{i_k}(\theta_k)$ is an unbiased estimator of $\nabla f(\theta_k)$, i.e.,

 The SGD method is summarized in Algorithm~\ref{alg:sgd}.
-Note that progress is in practice measured in epochs rather than iterations, where an epoch represents a complete pass over the training dataset, corresponding to $m$ iterations.
+Note that progress is in practice measured in epochs rather than iterations, where one epoch represents a complete pass over the training dataset, corresponding to $m$ iterations.
 In contrast, the standard GD method, which evaluates the gradient using all $m$ samples, performs exactly one iteration per epoch, which is why it is often referred to as batch gradient descent.

-The SGD method often exhibits rapid progress in the early stages of training but may stagnate as training proceeds.
+The SGD method often exhibits rapid progress during the early stages of training but may stagnate as training proceeds.
 This behavior is commonly attributed to the inherent noise in stochastic gradient estimates, typically measured in terms of the variance

-This noise can help the iterates escape local minima and saddle points, but it also limits the attainable optimization accuracy.
-In many ML settings, this is not necessarily problematic, since ERM only approximates the expected risk, and excessive optimization of the empirical objective may lead to overfitting, i.e.,~degraded performance on unseen data.
+This noise can help the iterates escape local minima and saddle points, but it also limits the attainable optimization accuracy, as discussed below.
+However, since ERM only approximates the expected risk, excessively optimizing the empirical objective may be detrimental and lead to overfitting, i.e., degraded performance on unseen data.
 Consequently, this limitation is often not critical in practice.

 \emph{Mini-batch methods} provide an intermediate approach between full-gradient methods and SGD.
 Whereas SGD relies on a single sample at each iteration, mini-batch methods compute gradient estimates using a small subset $ \pazocal{I}_k\subset \{1,\dots,m\}$ of the samples at each iteration.
 The mini-batch $\pazocal{I}_k$ is typically drawn uniformly without replacement at each epoch, giving rise to the following update rule: